Reinforcement Learning for Infinite-Dimensional Systems: Policy Learning for Massive-Scale Dynamic Populations

-This regularity assumptions then guarantees the existence of the solution to the infinite-dimensional RL problem for the parameterized system in \eqref{eq:ensemble} with cumulative rewards given by \eqref{eq:ensemble_rewards}, equivalently, the value function $V^*(t,x_t)=\inf_uV(t,x_t)$ is well-defined.
-To emphasize the dependence of the cumulative reward $V$ on the policy $u$, we write $V(0,x_0)=J(u)$, which gives real-valued function $J$, also refered to as the cost functional, defined on the space of admissible policies $\mathcal{U}=\{u:[0,T]\rightarrow\mathbb{R}^r\mid u(t)\in U\}$.
-The solvability of the RL problem is then based on compactness of $\mathcal{U}$ and continuity of $J$.
+In the sequel, these regularity assumptions will be exploited to prove the existence of a solution to the functional policy learning problem formulated in \eqref{eq:ensemble} and \eqref{eq:ensemble_rewards}.
+In other words, the value function $V^*(t,x_t)=\inf_uV(t,x_t)$ is a well-defined real-valued function on $[0,T]\times\mathcal{F}(\Omega,M)$.
+Notationally, to emphasize the dependence of the state-value function $V$ on the policy $u$, we denote the total cost by $V(0,x_0)=J(u)$, which then defines a function $J:\mathcal{U}\rightarrow\mathbb{R}$, referred to as the cost functional, with $\mathcal{U}=\{u:[0,T]\rightarrow\mathbb{R}^r\mid u(t)\in U\}$ the space of admissible policies.
+The solvability of the learning problem then boils down to proving the compactness of $\mathcal{U}$ and continuity of $J$.

-\begin{lemma} The space of admissible policies $\mathcal{U}$ is compact. \end{lemma} \begin{proof} Topologically, $\mathcal{U}$, equipped with the topology of pointwise convergence, is essentially the product space $\prod_{t\in[0,T]}U$ under the product topology.
-Because $U\subset\mathbb{R}^m$ is a compact by Assumption 1, the compactness of $\mathcal{U}$ directly follows from Tychonoff's theorem \citep{Munkres00}. \end{proof}
+\begin{lemma} The space of admissible policies $\mathcal{U}$ is compact. \end{lemma} \begin{proof} Topologically, $\mathcal{U}$, equipped with the topology of pointwise convergence, is the product space $\prod_{t\in[0,T]}U$ under the product topology.
+Because $U\subset\mathbb{R}^m$ is a compact by Assumption S1, the compactness of $\mathcal{U}$ directly follows from Tychonoff's theorem \citep{Munkres00}. \end{proof}